 In Semester 2, 2017 two units participated in a pilot project to investigate an unexplored feature available from the ECHO360 ALP platform.
 The ‘confusion flag’ feature was explored towards engaging students in live lectures.
 One unit from the Thomas Moore Law School and one unit from the Peter Faber Business School, participated in the pilot over four weeks.

-- Exploring the Confusion Flag feature in Echo360 ALP Platform
+Exploring the Confusion Flag in Echo360 ALP Platform

-In the following clip Starla Hagita describes her experience of participating in the pilot.
+Starla Hagita describes her experience of participating in the pilot project.

 During any part of the lecture, students can click on the confusion flag to mark any slides they don't understand.

-As the confusion flag feature had not been used before, a pilot was necessary for gathering information on fully understanding the process and in identifying resource gaps.
+As the confusion flag had not been explored before, a pilot was necessary for gathering information on fully understanding the process and in identifying resource gaps.

 Intended project outcomes